Finland's development cooperation in Ukraine

 Civilian crisis management

 The Foreign Ministry's civilian crisis management appropriations are used to support posted Finnish advisers in their efforts to strengthen the security situation and to foster development in Ukraine.
-Finnish monitoring officers are working in the OSCE Special Monitoring Mission, the European Union Advisory Mission (EUAM), the EU Border Assistance Mission to Moldova and Ukraine (EUBAM), and the Council of Europe Office in Kiev.
+Finnish monitoring officers are working in the OSCE Special Monitoring Mission, the European Union Advisory Mission (EUAM), the EU Border Assistance Mission to Moldova and Ukraine (EUBAM), and the Council of Europe Office in Kyiv.

 Humanitarian aid and mine action